PrefectHQ/prefect/docs/migration_guide.md

 In Prefect 1.0, there were many ways you could implement `caching`, which was confusing to many users.
 Prefect 2.0 resolves those ambiguities by providing a single `cache_key_fn` function paired with `cache_expiration`, allowing you to define arbitrary caching mechanisms &mdash; no more confusion about whether you need to use `cache_for`, `cache_validator`, or file-based caching using `targets`.

-In the future, we anticipate many cache key functions being included directly in the Prefect 2.0 library.
+In the future, we anticipate many cache key functions will be included directly in the Prefect 2.0 library.
 For more details on how to configure caching, check out the following resources:

 - [Time-based caching](https://discourse.prefect.io/t/how-can-i-cache-a-task-result-for-two-hours-to-prevent-re-computation/67)
 - [Input-based caching](https://discourse.prefect.io/t/how-can-i-cache-a-task-result-based-on-task-input-arguments/68)